ahgraber/homelab-gitops-k3s/cluster/apps/services/vaultwarden/README.md

 To use an existing sql server:

-1. Create 'vaultwarden' database and account on server.  `phpmyadmin` is included in the gitops repo to access the mariadb sql server.
+1. Create 'vaultwarden' database and account on server.
+   1. Edit initdb configMap in database Helm chart, or
+   2. Use `phpmyadmin` or `pgadmin` to access the sql server.
 It will be easiest to try to create the `vaultwarden` user and select the _"Create database with same name and grant all privileges"_ checkbox during user creation

 2. Provide connection string as secret